Olumide Makanjuola

 In 2016, Makanjuola received a Queen's Young Leader Award for his work within the LGBTI+ community and was the 2012 Future Awards nominee in the Best Use of Advocacy category.
 Makanjuola's work has contributed immensely to the advancement of LGBTIQ rights in Nigeria.
-He is considered a pioneer of many initiatives, and has contributed to shifting public discussion around LGBTIQ rights and issues.
+He is considered a pioneer of many initiatives, and has contributed to shifting public discussion around LGBTQI rights and issues.

 Education

-Makanjuola is a graduate of business management from the Ogun state Institute of Technology, Strategic Project management at Anglia Ruskin University.
+Makanjuola is a graduate of business management from the Ogun state Institute of Technology.
+He also studied Strategic Project management at Anglia Ruskin University.
 He holds an introduction project management certificate from City University London.

 Activism

 Makanjuola co-produced a documentary on what it means to be gay in Nigeria in 2014 just after President Goodluck Jonathan signed the same sex marriage prohibition act into law.
-Makanjuola also co-produced Veil of Silence, Hell or High Water, Everything in Between, We don't Live here anymore and Walking with Shadows, adapted from Jude Dibia's 2006 book.
+Makanjuola also co-produced Veil of Silence, Hell or High Water, Everything in Between, We Don't Live Here Anymore and Walking with Shadows, adapted from Jude Dibia's 2006 book.

-Makanjuola joined The Initiative for Equal Rights (TIERs) in October 2006 as a community volunteer and one of the founding members, and grew in rank to become its executive director in September 2012, serving until March 2018 when he stepped down.
+Makanjuola joined The Initiative for Equal Rights (TIERs) in October 2006 as a community volunteer and one of the founding members.
+He became its executive director in September 2012, serving until March 2018 when he stepped down.
 He has served as an independent expert to the European Asylum Support Office and as a board member at The Equality Hub, a queer women-led organization.
 He has served as the executive vice-chairman of The Future Project since 2015.
-In March 2019 he became the program director for Initiative Sankofa d’Afrique de l’Ouest (ISDAO), a West African philanthropic fund that is working to ensure a just and inclusive West Africa free from violence and discrimination.
+In March 2019, he became the program director for Initiative Sankofa d’Afrique de l’Ouest (ISDAO), a West African philanthropic fund that is working to ensure a just and inclusive West Africa free from violence and discrimination.